Snigelson/pytimex/PROTOCOL.md

 | 0xE  | Work (W)               |
 | 0xF  | None (No letter shown) |

-Test this: You could probably use these values at any digit.
-If so, you could spell out simple words using 1 as I and 0 as O for vowels.
+It seems possible to use these character at any position in the phone number, if you want.

 If phone number is 10 digits or shorter, the last two digits are unused.
 This is done to reserve space for the type, and a space between number